 Foreign Investment Negotiation Simulation (FINS) tries to simulate the foreign investment process to improve understanding of interaction among the strategies of multinational firms, local companies, and host country governments.
 Negotiation and contract making is the focus of the exercise.
 The final report must be purchased.

 The Global Marketing Management System Online (GMMSO), is a web-based research and strategic planning marketing/management tool designed to help users bridge the gap between theory and the real world of business.
 The GMMSO4, consisting of three dynamic modules, will enable users to systematically conduct a company situation analysis in a global context, identify countries with high market potential for the specific products/services, and develop a subsequent business or marketing plan.
 A free trial is available for instructors, but students must register individually for a fee to access the modules.

 Globalization and Nigerian Oil explores the effects of globalization through the case of Nigeria.
-Participants take on the role of one of the parties involved in the political economy of the Niger River delta region of Nigeria - either the government, an non-governmental organization, a multinational corporation, or an ethnic group within Nigeria - and participate in negotiations about the future shape of the petroleum industry.
+Participants take on the role of one of the parties involved in the political economy of the Niger River delta region of Nigeria—either the government, a non-governmental organization, a multinational corporation, or an ethnic group within Nigeria—and participate in negotiations about the future shape of the petroleum industry.
 This simulation is a part of a series of simulations by University of Maryland based ICONS Project.

 GLO-BUS is an online exercise where teams of students run a digital camera company in head-to-head competition against companies run by other class members.
 Companies compete in a global market arena, selling digital cameras in four geographic regions.
 Students must make decisions relating to all aspects of operations including R&D, product line selections, production, outsourcing, pricing, marketing, and finance.
 Registration is required.